 Coil mattresses, on their own or as part of a hybrid, also sag due to a loss of tension in the metal coils.
 This reduces the support in those areas, which are likely the areas you need it most, like thenhip and shoulder areas.

-The more your mattress sags, the more likely it is that you’ll feel some discomfort and pain, which will affect your sleep quality.
+The more your mattress sags, the more likely it is that you’ll feel some discomfort and pain, which will affect your Trusted SourceChanges in back pain, sleep quality, and perceived stress after introduction of new bedding systems www.ncbi.nlm.nih.gov .
 There are ways to avoid these issues, though.
 Rather than immediately tossing your mattress after is starts to soften, you can learn how to make a sagging mattresss firmer.
 This will extend the life of your mattress while keeping you comfortable during the night and free of pain in the morning.